 A donation to our Community Impact Fund is one of the easiest, most powerful ways to make a charitable investment in your community.
 It’s not just your single donation going to a single organization; your donation is combined with donations from thousands of donors to help improve lives.
 More than 100 local volunteers evaluate the Community Impact Fund’s education, financial stability and health programs to ensure your donation meets identified needs.

 Host a Workplace Campaign or Make a Corporate Gift

 If you’re a business or community leader who would like to contribute a corporate gift or offer a workplace campaign to your employees, please contact Stephen Peterson, Vice President of Resource Development, at .

 One-Time Donation or Online Recurring Gift

-If you would like to make a one-time gift to COVID-19 support through the Heart of Illinois United Way (and are not a Caterpillar employee or retiree – see below) or if you are retired and/or not part of a workplace campaign and would like to give to our annual campaign, you can make a gift online via PayPal or by mail.
+If you would like to make a one-time gift to COVID-19 support through the Heart of Illinois United Way (and are not a Caterpillar employee or retiree – see above) or if you are retired and/or not part of a workplace campaign and would like to give to our annual campaign, you can make a gift online via PayPal or by mail.

 Donate by PayPal

 Donate by Mail

 To mail a check for your donation please send to: